Rainyan/sourcemod-nt-spawnpoint-rescue/README.md

 The plugin will attempt to avoid stacking players in the same spawn to some extent, but sometimes this will be unavoidable.

 Mappers should **not** rely on this plugin to handle the issue for them, because the map remains broken on any server not using this plugin.
-This is merely a stopgap measure to avoid the bug until the map it properly fixed.
+This is merely a stopgap measure to avoid the bug until the map is properly fixed.

 ## Background